 Q11.
 What will I need to do if I currently own more than four cats?

-A person who wants to keep more than four cats at their property, and who is not a registered breeder, will be required to apply for a permit.
+A person who wants to keep more than four cats at their property will be required to apply to the State Government or local council for a permit to keep more than four cats.
+Exemptions will apply to registered breeders, cat boarding facilities, and foster carers working with cat management facilities.
 There will be a transition period of 12 months to allow a person who currently keeps more than four cats the opportunity to re-home them or apply for a permit.